hathkul/Nbaffinity/README.md

      preclass--predicted class: Y represents MIC < 2000 and N represents MIC ≥ 2000.

-     preprob.N preprob.--the probability of the class
+     preprob.N preprob.--the probability of the class.